scipy-lectures/scientific-python-lectures/intro/help/help.rst

      :target: https://docs.scipy.org/doc/scipy/reference/
      :width: 45%

-* Numpy's and Scipy's documentations can be browsed online on https://docs.scipy.org/doc.
+* NumPy's and SciPy's documentations can be browsed online on https://docs.scipy.org/doc.
 The ``search`` button is quite useful inside the reference documentation of the two packages (https://numpy.org/doc/stable/reference/ and